NoahFetz/F1AppleTV/README.md

 - Have fun :)

 ## Acknowledgements
-* [F1viewer](https://github.com/SoMuchForSubtlety/f1viewer) and [RaceControl](https://github.com/robvdpol/RaceControl)  for deciphering the API
+* [RaceControl](https://github.com/robvdpol/RaceControl)  for deciphering the new API
 * [SkeletonView](https://github.com/Juanpe/SkeletonView)
 * [Kingfisher](https://github.com/onevcat/Kingfisher)
 * [F1TV](https://f1tv.formula1.com)

-### If you like my work and feel the need to give something back,  my programmer can always use some caffeine :)
+### If you like my work and feel the need to give something back, my programmer brain can always use some caffeine :)
 [BuyMeACoffee](https://www.buymeacoffee.com/NoahFetz)

 ## Screenshots